jroakes/tech-seo-crawler/README.md

 * The tool can also be run interactively with the `Run.ipynb` notebook in Jupyter.

 ## Troubleshooting
 * When running in streamlit we experienced a few connection closed errors during the Rendering process.
-If you experience this error just rerun the script by using the top right menu and clicking on rerun.
+If you experience this error just rerun the script by using the top right menu and clicking on rerun in streamlit.
-*

 ## Authors